Chat with us, powered by LiveChat

 Intensive Outpatient Program (IOP)

-The intensive outpatient program (IOP) provides flexible treatment options for individuals balancing recovery with work, school, or family commitments.
+An intensive outpatient program (IOP) provides flexible treatment options for individuals balancing recovery with work, school, or family commitments.
 This program includes therapy sessions, peer support groups, and holistic treatments like dialectical behavioral therapy.
 It bridges the gap between inpatient rehab and traditional outpatient care, promoting long-term stability and recovery.

 Dual Diagnosis Treatment